emilianoyoung/ai/_posts/_archive/2019-12-17-computer-vision-market-size-share-growth-top-manufacturers-recent-development-2017-2023.md

 ---
 category: news
 title: "Computer Vision Market Size, Share, Growth, Top Manufacturers, Recent Development 2017-2023"
 excerpt: "Dec 17, 2019 (AmericaNewsHour) -- Computer vision is a field of technology dealing with smart devices, particularly laptops, smartphones, personal computers, tablets, and others.
-These devices are used for collecting, processing, interpreting, and ..."
+These devices are used for collecting, processing, interpreting, and understanding the digital text, images or videos, which are then extracted as high dimensional ..."
 publishedDateTime: 2019-12-17T13:22:00Z
 sourceUrl: https://www.marketwatch.com/press-release/computer-vision-market-size-share-growth-top-manufacturers-recent-development-2017-2023-2019-12-17
 type: article